xDraga1337/voice-changer/README.md

-web based voice.
+web based voice changer.

-you need vscode live server plugin and virtual cable installed to run it in other applications.
+to run it you need vscode live server plugin and virtual cable installed to run it in other applications.